 Profile Extrusion Terms

-Adiabatic Extrusion – A type of extrusion whose only source of heat is the conversion of the drive energy through the viscous resistance of the plastics mass in the extruder.
+Adiabatic Extrusion – A type of extrusion in which the only source of heat is the conversion of drive energy through the viscous resistance of the plastics mass in the extruder.

 Back Pressure – The resistivity of molten plastic material to forward flow.